JohnnyM09-M/Windows-Server-Active-Directory-Installation/README.md

 <img src="https://i.imgur.com/5k1qfVL.png" height="60%" width="60%" alt="Server Manager Roles and Features">

-4. The Before you begin tab is an informative tab that explains the Add Roles and Features Wizard.
+4. Before you begin tab is an informative tab that explains the Add Roles and Features Wizard.
 Click Next.
-5. The Installation Type tab will allow me to select the type of installation I want.
-Since, this will be the first domain for my company, I will be choosing a role-based installation.
+5. Under the "Installation Type" tab will allow me to select the type of installation I want.
+Since this will be the first domain for my company, I will be choosing a role-based installation.
-6. The Server Selection tab will let me choose my server to install roles and features to.
+6. Under the "Server Selection" tab will let me choose my server to install roles and features to.
 I highlighted my computer and hit next.
-7. The Server Roles tab shows all the roles you can install to the server.
+7. Under the "Server Roles" tab shows all the roles you can install to the server.
 I will flag the Active Directory Domain Services option.
-Flagging the role will action a pop-up that will show me all the required features/tools that will be install with AD DS.
+Flagging the role will action a pop-up that will show me all the required features/tools that will be installed with AD DS.
 Press add features and next.
-8. I am ignoring the Features tab for now since I am solely demonstrating Active Directory.
-Press next.
+8. I will be ignoring the "Features tab" for now since I am solely demonstrating Active Directory.
 9. An AD DS tab will pop up to show best practice information.
-Press next.
 10. The Confirmation tab will show the roles and features that will be installed.
-Press install to begin the installation. and let the process finish.
-I will have to restart my VM once installation is complete.
+Press Install to begin the installation. and let the process finish.
+I will have to restart my VM once the installation is complete.
-11. Once my system was booted up, it is not time to promote the server to a domain controller.
+11. Once my system is booted up, it is now time to promote the server to a domain controller.
 Previously it was set as a workgroup.
 There is a task within my notifications that will display a wizard to help me set this up.

 <img src="https://i.imgur.com/MnBYycM.png" height="60%" width="60%" alt="Post-Deploy Config">

-12. Now that the Deployment Configuration is displayed, I am going to flag the option to addd a new forest.
-This will allow me to set up a our domain controller in a new domain.
+12. Now that the Deployment Configuration is displayed, I am going to flag the option to add a new forest.
+This will allow me to set up our domain controller in a new domain.
 There are two other options:
 - Add a domain controller to an existing domain.
-This will make the forest fault tolerant.
+This will make the forest fault-tolerant.
 - Add a new domain to an existing forest.
-- Note: both these options were not chosen due to the fact that I am setting everything up from scratch.
-Ground zero!
+- Note: both these options were not chosen since I am setting everything up from scratch.
 13. I am now able to name the Root Domain.
-For this, I coined the name to be rock.local.
+For this, I coined the name "johnny.local".

 <img src="https://i.imgur.com/JX54PKZ.png" height="60%" width="60%" alt="Deployment Configuration">

-14. I pretty much keep everything default tabbing through the different sections.
-Everything was kept to default cause I did not need to change anything besides setting a DSRM password and a NetBIOS domain name(ROCK).
-A DSRM password is what is used to log into the Restore Mode in case the need for emergency fixes such as some system malfunction and needing to restore for a backup.
+14. I pretty much keeping everything default tabbing through the different sections.
+Everything was kept to default cause I did not need to change anything besides setting a DSRM password and a NetBIOS domain name(JOHNNY).
+A DSRM password is what is used to log into the Restore Mode in case needed for emergency fixes such as some system malfunction and needing to restore for a backup.
 15. Once again, the system will reboot.
 I am now up and running.
-We now have the AD DS role as well as my local server now says "Domain: rock.local" instead of "Workgroup: workgroup".
+We now have the AD DS role as well as my local server as Domain: "Johnny.local" instead of "Workgroup: workgroup".

 <img src="https://i.imgur.com/CCwCKyC.png" height="60%" width="60%" alt="Post Configuration">

-<h4>And there you have it!
+<h4> There you have it!
 We have installed Windows Server 2022 OS into a virtual machine and successfully set up Active Directory.
-I will be cutting this section of the Active Directory lab short.
-I will dive deeper into the organization units and group policy realm in the next lab.
+There will be a deeper dive into the organization units and group policy realm in the next lab.
 That will be documented in a separate portfolio item!
 If there is anything I can improve on, please let me know.
 I am always open to feedback.
 Thank you!!!!</h4>